Shell-Shaped Quantum Droplet in a Three-Component Ultracold Bose Gas

 In summary, we have demonstrated a scheme to create shell-shaped quantum droplet in ultracold boson mixtures without resorting to any trapping potential.
 A number of unique properties associated with the shell structure have been revealed, including its equilibrium expansion, modified core densities by core-shell balance, as well as the correlated/localized collective excitations.
-We have utilized $^{23}$Na-$^{39}$K-$^{41}$K mixture to demonstrate these results, while other atomic candidates may also be possible in view of a growing number of bosonic mixtures now available with tunable interactions\cite{K-Rb1, K-Rb, Na-Rb, K-Cs, Schulze_2018,tanzi_feshbach_2018}.
+We have utilized $^{23}$Na-$^{39}$K-$^{41}$K mixture to demonstrate these results, while other atomic candidates may also be possible given a growing number of bosonic mixtures now available with tunable interactions\cite{K-Rb1, K-Rb, Na-Rb, K-Cs, Schulze_2018,tanzi_feshbach_2018}.
 In fact, quantum mixtures of three different atomic species have been successfully realized in ultracold experiments\cite{Li-K-Rb, Li-K-K}.
 Moreover, to facilitate the detection of shell-shaped droplet, we suggest to prepare the core-shell structure initially in an isotropic harmonic trap, with optimized mode matching to the ground state droplet\cite{guo_lee-huang-yang_2021}.
 In this way the system is expected to quickly relax to the shell-shaped droplet after releasing from the trap.
 The $l=0$ breathing mode can be naturally produced during the releasing process\cite{dynamic1, Ma2}, while the $l>0$ surface mode can be excited via certain anisotropic distortion of the cloud\cite{collective_mode_JILA, collective_mode_MIT}.
 The time periods of these modes crucially rely on the interaction strength, and in general a more tightly bound droplet (more attractive $a_{ij}$) will lead to a more rapid collective oscillation\cite{Petrov, supple}.